mkijak/cronjob-commands-bundle/readme.md

 Symfony commands as cron jobs
 ==========================

-Using this bundle you can manage cron jobs using yaml configuration of your Symfony application.
+Using this bundle you can manage cron jobs with yaml configuration of your Symfony application.

 It:
 * provides a simple way of running commands according to cron expressions